djdrjeff/phase3project_KelvinNjenga/README.md

 ## NB: To access the Dataset, the steps below need to be followed

-1. On the git repository there is a notepad docuement which has alink to the dataset used for this project.
+1. On the git repository there is a .txt document which has a ink to the dataset used for this project.
-2. Click on the link it will take you to a goodle drive folder whjere teh data is residing
+2. Click on the link it will take you to a google drive folder where the data is residing
 3. The above was done since the data was too big to fit in the git repository.

 ## Modeling Process